Your Goal: Develop mindfulness on different experiences.

 Other Hindrances: It is important to note that although your focus is on settling the Hindrance of Sleepiness & Drifting at this stage of meditation, all the other Hindrances listed above may also be present.
 It is essential to settle each Hindrance in the order presented in the above Map for Mindfulness of Breathing, as each Marker is the antidote for its associated Hindrance.

-Progression: Once you can increase your mindfulness to remove any sleepy, drifting feeling from your mind and experience an effortless presence in your body as you meditate, you are ready to develop Marker 04: Joyful Presence.
+Progression: Once you can increase your mindfulness to remove any sleepy, drifting feeling from your mind and experience an effortless presence in your body as you meditate, you are ready to develop Marker 04: Content Happiness.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention.
 It is skillful to view them as an opportunity for insight into your mind rather than something to overcome.